AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference

 In the future, we plan to conduct more refined and targeted adjustments for each modality to enhance overall performance. \item \textbf{Expensive cost}: Multimodal large language models, due to prolonged pretraining, typically possess universal reasoning capabilities in certain modalities.
 We generalize their applicability to other modalities by utilizing modality bridges to project other modalities onto the language modality.
-Although we freeze most of the parameters, fine-tuning even once on 2 A6000 GPUs often requires more than a day.
+As shown in Section \ref{section4.5}, although we freeze most of the parameters, fine-tuning even once on 2 A6000 GPUs often requires more than a day.
 Given the increasing training costs for large models, exploring methods to generalize their universal reasoning abilities is one of our future research directions. \item \textbf{Interesting phenomenon}.
 During our exploratory experiments, we discovered several interesting properties of large models.
 For instance, spatial information tends to degrade in large models, leading to collapse when performing dense prediction tasks such as segmentation and detection.
 Additionally, these models struggle to optimize when transferred to a small quantity of downstream data.
 Large models often require smaller hyperparameters and are sensitive to them.
 These observations might partially reveal the working mechanisms of large models, and we plan to conduct additional in-depth investigations into these phenomena in the future. \end{enumerate}